(800) 715-6670 Contact Us

 Poland food divine mercy pilgrimage tour catholic journeys

-Day 6 Zakopane - Salt Mines - Krakow
+Day 6 Zakopane - Free time for Shopping - Wieliczka Salt Mines - Krakow

 Day 9Krakow - Home